joeltornatore/fibonacci/README.md

 is one per line.

 ---
-This was a fun little project for both us.
+This was a fun little project for both of us.
 Let's do more!